gvwilson/sensibleadventures/nardica/nardica.md

 Wales led her out the other end of the alley and onto a street lined with single-story houses made of laser-cut stones with tweaked blue-green moss tracing their mortared joints.
-Iffy did her best to keep up with him as he strode back toward the center of town.  *He prob'ly kept the light ones for himself,* she thought resentfully, but the complaint was half-hearted.
+Iffy did her best to keep up with him as he strode back toward the center of town.  *He prolly kept the light ones for himself,* she thought resentfully, but the complaint was half-hearted.
 The sailors and townsfolk she knew ranged from lean to stringy---cold weather and the sparse Antarctic diet didn't give bodies much chance to put on weight.